MimiMc4/tchat/README.md

 # tchat
 Distributed terminal chat system written in Go.
 Decentralized chatrooms with leader election, message replication, and node failure detection.

+Very WIP at the moment.